Work samples

 Contagion

 I'm continuing to explore the interplay of opposites such as the use of amorphous, abstract, organic imagery versus the use of delineated, realistic, inorganic imagery.
 In this series I also work with diverse media (oil, textured spray paint, metallic leaf, pearl pen, enamel paint, marker, colored pencil, and graphite, and diverse techniques such as brush painting, spray painting, stenciling, and drip painting.
 Although the surface looks like collage, this is simply an illusion, as the surface is entirely painted and nothing is pasted on it.
-The central idea in this series, of course, is contagion, an idea which occurred, not surprisingly, amidst he insidious spread of the coronavirus.
-Initially, I focused on the virus and its attendant associations (eg. clorox, masks, vaccinations), but soon I extended my thinking to encompass other sorts of invasive forces such as the spread of bacteria, parasites, insect borne diseases, and the negativity we encounter in the media on a daily basis.
+The central idea in this series, of course, is contagion, an idea which occurred, not surprisingly, amidst the insidious spread of the coronavirus.
+Initially, I focused on the virus and its attendant associations (eg. clorox, masks, vaccinations), but soon I extended my thinking to encompass other sorts of invasive forces such as the spread of bacteria, parasites, insect borne diseases, and the daily inundation of media negativity.
 I chose to use a very maximal palette in order to emphasize the all-inclusive nature of contagion, a vile force that takes on a life of its own and does not discriminate; it touches everything.
 I did not want to limit the scope of its reach.
 It is another element in the panoply of daily life but disrupts routine existence as it lurks in the background ready to pounce.

 Going Viral